 But the question is: is it true that mustard spoils?
 What about mustard seeds, for example?
 Is it safe to roast or pickle mustard seeds that have been sitting around for a while?

 In any case, don’t be concerned!
 Stay on this page as we take a closer look at mustard’s shelf life, storage, and warning signals of spoilage.
-Whether you’re looking for mustard seeds or mustard sauce, we’ve got you covered!
+We’ve got you covered whether you’re looking for mustard seeds or mustard sauce!

-The English mustard, for example, has a light paste-like texture and a bright yellow color, whereas the Bavarian mustard is sweet and chocolate-brown in color, and the French mustard is dark-brown with a crumbly texture.
+The English mustard, for example, has a light paste-like texture and a bright yellow color, whereas the Bavarian mustard is sweet and chocolate-brown, and the French mustard is dark-brown with a crumbly texture.

 What is mustard made of?